Consultation & treatments

 Soolantra (ivermectin) cream is a newer treatment, which has been shown to be more effective than Rozex cream.

 In more severe cases, oral antibiotics are used either alone or in combination with a cream or gel.
-Erythromycin, oxytetracycline or Efracea (doxycycline as monohydrate) are all prescribed for rosacea.
+Erythromycin or oxytetracycline are all prescribed for rosacea.
 Please follow the links for more information on each medicine.